 3. For Benchmarking

 Patient feedback is great for understanding where you stand in comparison to other healthcare providers.
-Analyze satisfaction surveys in your feedback app to get a patient satisfaction rating.
+Analyze satisfaction surveys in your Patient Feedback Tool to get a patient satisfaction rating.
 Compare your ratings against other healthcare providers.
 You can also use feedback as a benchmark to assess improvements over time.

 The Community Oncology Alliance (COA) use patient feedback data for exactly this.
 Practices in their patient-centered oncology group use feedback to compare themselves against other practices within the group and outside.
 They are also able to compare individual physicians to the entire practice.